Corporate Governance

 Board of Directors’ Meeting

 • The Board of Directors’ Meeting is held once every quarter on a normal basis and extra meeting when needed.
 Directors must regularly attend the Board of Directors’ Meetings to be informed of and jointly make decisions on the Company’s business operations.
-At least 7 Board of Directors’ Meetings are organized each year according to the Charter of the Board of directors.
+At least 7 Board of Directors’ Meetings are organized each year according to the Charter of the Board of Directors.

 • The Company specifies in the Corporate Governance Guideline in relation to Board’s role that directors should attend at least 75% of all board’s meetings held during the year which the dates will be predetermined one year in advance so that directors can arrange their schedule to attend the meeting.
 However, additional meetings may be called if there are special matters that require the Board’s approval or urgent matters that require the Board’s consideration.